 Then how do I afford to travel a few times a month?
-It’s all thanks to the tips and hacks I’m about to reveal to you.
+Aside from choosing the cheapest travel destinations, it’s all thanks to the tips and hacks I’m about to reveal to you.

 So shall we get started?
 Here are some travel tips and hacks to traveling on a budget.

 Book Piso Fares